Red & Confused Flour Beetles

 What do red and confused flour beetles look like?

 Red flour beetles and confused flour beetles are two of the most common species of flour beetles found invading homes.
-Both species are very similar in appearance; they are red-brown, winged, and grow to be about 1/8th of an inch in length.
+Both species are very similar in appearance.
+They are red-brown, winged, and grow to be about 1/8 of an inch in length.
 The best way to tell the two apart is by a microscopic difference found on their antennae.
-The red flour beetle’s antennae end suddenly in a 3-segmented club while the confused flour beetle’s antennae widens out gradually from their head.
-Another difference between the two species is, although both have functional wings, the red flour beetle can be seen flying short distances while the confused flour beetle is never seen flying.
-The larvae of both species measure 1/8 to 1/4 of an inch in length, are yellow-white, and have a wiry worm-like appearance.
+The red flour beetle’s antennae end suddenly in a 3-segmented club, while the confused flour beetle’s antennae widens out gradually from their head.
+Another difference between the two species is their flying ability.
+Although both have functional wings, the red flour beetle can be seen flying short distances while the confused flour beetle is never seen flying.
+The larvae of both species measure 1/8 to 1/4 of an inch in length, are yellow-white, and have a wiry, worm-like appearance.

 Where are these beetles found?